huahuang95/Business-Experimentation/README.md

 - Causal Analysis (Regression Analysis)

 ### Project Summary
--We considered participants' demographic information and provided different food categories options to reduce the bias in the analysis.
+- We considered participants' demographic information and provided different food categories options to reduce the bias in the analysis.
 - According to the regression analysis, we found that demographic and consumers' preference of food categories influence our willingness-to-pay experiment.
 For example,
   - People who order from a fast-food restaurant or a pizzeria are more time-sensitive.
   - People who favor ordering Chinese cuisine are slightly more in favor of short delivery time interval estimates.